 Overview of the systems requirements of the reporting application

-The reporting application requires the Windows10 operating system and the Excel2013 or Excel2016 version.
+The workstation must have as its operating system Windows 10 covered by general support as well as Excel 2013 or 2016.
+The Reporting Application and its workbooks may also work on other versions of Windows and Excel.
+These are not, however, covered by the support provided by FIN-FSA.
 More detailed systems requirements are described in the installation and user instructions of the reporting application, which are included in the reporting package downloadable from the Jakelu distribution service.

 The FIN-FSA recommends reporting agents to familiarise themselves with the reporting application's user instructions included in the reporting package and the operation of the application well ahead of the reporting deadline.
 Any technical problems related to the installation or use of the reporting application should be primarily resolved within one's own organisation.
 However, if a problem cannot be resolved internally, the FIN-FSA requests that you report the problem as precisely as possible (for example, by attaching a screen shot to the description of the incident) by email to AIFMDReportingHelpdesk(at)fiva.fi.